rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 ##### GET /v1/logicalLibraries/`<name>`
-where `<name>` is taken from one of the logical libraries returned from GET /v1/logicalLibraries
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/logicalLibraries/BackupLib
 ```

 ##### GET /v1/logicalLibraries/`<name>`/voslerRanges
-where `<name>` is taken from one of the logical libraries returned from GET /v1/logicalLibraries
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/logicalLibraries/LogicalLibrary1/voslerRanges
 ```